Kardam-Simeonov/Programmer-Distillery/README.md

 # Programmer-Distillery
-A simple C# console application, that simulates the inventory management at a distillery.
+A simple C# console game, that simulates the inventory management at a distillery.
 The program uses Object Oriented Programming concepts.